 Grow plants that attract predator insects such as alyssum, borage, hyssop, and lavender.

 Both the adult and the nymph can be hard to kill as they tend to move jump or fly away.
-Spraying in the evening tends to be more affective as they are less active at this time of night.
+Spraying in the evening tends to be more effective as they are less active at this time of night.
 Repeat spraying may also be necessary.

 Spraying in the evening also means you are less likely to affect beneficial insects.